Table of Contents

-- at ERS or NASS headquarters in Washington, D.C.
+- at ERS or NASS headquarters in Washington, D.C. with no fee.

 - A Non-Federal Partner account on MAX.gov limited to the ERS-USDA-External group is granted.
 This provides access to ARMS documentation that supplements the information available on the ERS website.
 It provides up-to-date document storage, a search engine, and a forum is provided to help answer routine questions.

 - To request access to the detailed micro data, contact Bob Dubman, Survey and Data Coordinator, ERS Resource and Rural Economics Division, by phone (202) 694-5506 or e-mail email@example.com.